-Universal screenings and direct outreach will help identify students requiring additional support, with specific attention given to vulnerable populations such as English learners, students with disabilities, foster youth, and those experiencing homelessness.
-These services will be made available in multiple languages and adapted to both in-person and remote delivery formats to ensure consistent access regardless of setting.
+Priority will be given to vulnerable groups-such as ELs, students with disabilities, foster youth, and those experiencing homelessness-through screenings and personalized services.
+All supports will be available in multiple languages and adapted for remote or in-person access depending on circumstance.